Top Baseball Prospects for 2014

 Full Scouting Report for Francisco Lindor

-Baby brother to Seattle's Kyle, young Corey is a similar infielder with bat speed that might actually be better than his big brother's.
-He's more likely to see action at second base thanks to the Dodgers' depth at shortstop, which is just fine: his body and skill set are better-suited to that position anyway.
-Give him a couple of years, then check back.
+The younger sibling of Seattle's Kyle, young Corey Seager is a similar infielder with bat speed that might actually be better than his big brother's.
+He's more likely to see action at second or third base thanks to the Dodgers' depth at shortstop, which is just fine: his body and skill set are better-suited to that sort of use anyway.
+He's risen swiftly through the ranks, and should be the center of attention this year whenever the topic of west coast infield prospects comes up.

 Full Scouting Report for Corey Seager